 The health and beauty benefits of avocados

-Avocados now grow in many countries with a subtropical or tropical climate but travel well thanks to the avocado ripening after harvest.
-Surprisingly it was only five decades ago, in October 1962, that the first avocado hit UK supermarket shelves.
+Avocados now grow in many countries with a subtropical or tropical climate.
+Surprisingly it was only five decades ago that the first avocado hit UK supermarket shelves.

-Arguably, one of the most delicious and popular ways to eat avocado is to mash it into guacamole with fresh chilli, lime juice and coriander – the zing of the lime and chilli cuts through the creamy, rich fruit creating a wonderful blend of flavours.
-Read on to discover why I love this fruit so much, as I reveal the real health and beauty benefits of avocados: the nation’s favourite superfood.
+Arguably, one of the most delicious and popular ways to eat avocado is to mash it into guacamole with fresh chilli, lime juice and coriander.
+The zing of the lime and chilli cuts through the creamy, rich fruit creating a wonderful blend of flavours.
+Read on to discover why we love this fruit so much.

 Health and beauty benefits of avocados